jesvijonathan/JOS-Animation-Library/README.md

 - ~~should move from function workaround to class based approach~~ (added in v0.5)
 - ~~Need to add minified and other versions of JOS package~~ (updated in v0.6)
 - bug where the element is not animating when the page is loaded and the element is already in view.
-- referencing multiple element to a single anchor causes bug storing n-view count (not a big deal).
+- referencing multiple element to a single anchor causes incorrect view count (not a big deal).
 <!-- status
 critical
 major